ADAL to MSAL migration guide for Python

 Scopes not resources

 ADAL Python acquires tokens for resources, but MSAL Python acquires tokens for scopes.
-The API surface in MSAL Python does not have resource parameter anymore.
+The API surface in MSAL Python doesn't have resource parameter anymore.
 You would need to provide scopes as a list of strings that declare the desired permissions and resources that are requested.
 To see some example of scopes, see Microsoft Graph's scopes.

 You can add the